How to Create a Jira Ticket From Slack (2026 Guide)

 5. Post comments in Slack as usual.
 They’ll appear under the correct user identity in Jira, keeping communication traceable across both platforms.
 For example, if @Susan comments on an issue in Slack, the same comment will appear in Jira under their Jira identity

-create jira ticket from slack conclude
+create a jira ticket with a slack command

 A Complete Slack Issue Tracking Solution With Conclude